“This itches too much. I’m shaving it off.”

 “If I’m honest,” adds Nolan, “Arena’s probably the strongest now, as a band, since the first couple of records.
 This line-up’s been solid for four years, we know we’ve made a good album and we know we can still do it.
 Bring it on…”

-This article was originally published in Prog 88.
+This article was originally published in issue 88 of Prog Magazine.